 Before we move on, it’s important to clarify why you’re thinking about freezing your chocolate syrup.
 Do you need it to create a chocolate shell over your fruit or ice cream?
 Or are you trying to store it for future use?

-Freezing Homemade Chocolate Syrup For Future Use
+Freezing Homemade Chocolate Syrup for Future Use

-If you’ve made a big batch of syrup and want to make sure it doesn’t go bad, you can store it in your fridge for up to a month if it’s well sealed in an airtight container.
+If you’ve made a big batch of syrup and want to make sure it doesn’t go bad, you can store it in your fridge for up to a month if it’s well-sealed in an airtight container.

 If you need to keep it longer than that, you can freeze or can it.
 Be warned, it will crystallize in your freezer and have an odd texture when you thaw it.
 With homemade syrup, this can be fixed by warming it up in a double boiler and adding a little bit of liquid while stirring until you smooth it out to the perfect consistency.

-If you have skills with a canner, chocolate syrup will stay fresh for up to a year if properly canned.
+If you have skills with a canner, the chocolate syrup will stay fresh for up to a year if properly canned.
 You only need a water bath for syrup, not a pressure canner, so this is a great option if you have more space in your pantry than your freezer.

-Hardening Chocolate Syrup For Immediate Consumption
+Hardening Chocolate Syrup for Immediate Consumption

 If you want to go back to store-bought options, some brands create specialized chocolate syrups that are made to harden, usually involving the word “shell” in the product title.